Costume Jewelry Ring with Rhodium Plating

 Hi,

-It is probably the texture of the surface of the brass which gave the ring its original look - but if that texture on the brass wore away than the ring probably won't look quite the same if it is plated again.
+It is most likely the texture on the surface of the brass band which gave the ring its original matte look - but if that texture on the brass wore away than the ring probably won't look quite the same if it is plated again.

-I hope this info helps, and do write us again if you have any additional questions!
+I hope this info helps, and do write again if you have any additional questions!

 Suzanne Gardner